-Work for assessment must be submitted on time.
+Assessment tasks must be submitted on time.
 If a student fails to do an assessment task, or to submit an assessment task on time without a valid reason, a zero mark must be recorded for that task.
 The Head Teacher will contact parents/guardians informing them (by phone or letter) of the penalty involved.
-An 'N' Determination Warning letter will be sent home and parents/guardians will be asked to indicate that they have received this letter by returning the tear-off slip.
+An 'N' Award Warning letter will be sent home and parents/guardians will be asked to indicate that they have received this letter by returning the tear-off slip.
 The student is still required to complete the task to meet course requirements.
 No mark will be awarded for the late task.
-If a student's attempt at a particular task scores zero then it is a matter for the teacher's professional judgement whether the attempt is a genuine one.
+If a student's attempt at a particular task scores zero, then it is a matter for the teacher's professional judgement whether the attempt is a genuine one.
 The school may, where appropriate, substitute a task or in extreme circumstances estimate a student's marks based on other evidence.
+This will be done with Relieving Principal consultation and approval.

-If it appears that a student is at risk of not meeting assessment requirements in a course, an 'N' Determination warning must be given in writing in time for the problem to be rectified, and alert the student to the consequences of an 'N' Determination.
+If it appears that a student is at risk of not meeting assessment requirements in a course, an 'N' Award Warning must be given in writing in time for the problem to be rectified and alert the student to the consequences of an 'N' Determination.